 MCKENDRY, I. G., CHRISTENSEN, E., SCHILLER, C., VINGARZAN, R., MACDONALD, A. M. and LI, Y. 2014 ‘Low Ozone Episodes at Amphitrite Point Marine Boundary Layer Observatory, British Columbia, Canada’ Atmosphere-Ocean 52(3), 271-280 https://doi.org/10.1080/07055900.2014.910164

 COTTLE, P., STRAWBRIDGE, K. and MCKENDRY, I. 2014 ‘Long-range transport of Siberian wildfire smoke to British Columbia: Lidar observations and air quality impacts’ Atmospheric Environment 90, 71-77 https://doi.org/10.1016/j.atmosenv.2014.03.005

 BART, M., WILLIAMS, D. E., AINSLIE, B., MCKENDRY, I., SALMOND, J., GRANGE, S., ALAVI-SHOSHTARI, M., STEYN, D. and HENSHAW, G. 2014 ‘High Density Ozone Monitoring Using Gas Sensitive Semi-Conductor Sensors in the Lower Fraser Valley, British Columbia’ Environmental Science and Technology 48(7), 3970-3977 https://doi.org/10.1021/es404610t

 GEOB200 Atmospheric Environments Sections

 Physical principles underlying weather and climates.
-Thermal, moisture and wind climates at scales from valleys to the globe.
-Daily weather, air pollution, global change.
-Credit will be granted for only one of GEOB 200, GEOB 204, GEOG 200, GEOG 204, or AGRO 244.
+Thermal, moisture and wind climates from the scale of plants and animals to the globe.
+Daily weather systems and climate change.
+Credit will be granted for only one of GEOB 200, GEOB 204, APBI 244.